Deighv/EEGtoActions/README.md

 ## Installation

 * Download python 3
 * Download pip
 * Clone repo
 * Run in folder: 'pip install -r requirements.txt'
 * Install postgres, run SQL scripts in data folder, optionally use real passwords

+## Database Structure
+* Headset_Data - This table stores each series of signals from the EEG in individual columns+rows
+* Controller_Data - This table stores the controller's state as of the moment the EEG signal came in
+* Controller_Data_Normalized_View - This converts stick pushes into dpad cardinal directions (This assists with the final table..)
+* Controller_Press_Index - This turns every state the controller can be in into a single number, an index.
+This allows for ML to compare signals to a handful (100?) states, instead of trying to map it to each button press (which would also be possible in this system)

 ## Data Layer
+* outputEEGData.py - This script reads signals incoming from an (Open BCI Ultracortex Mk 4) EEG.
+Each time a signal comes in (240/second on average), the system checks the controller state, and stores both in the database with the same timestamp
 * Equip EEG, turn on
 * Launch openbci, connect, make sure levels are <10, resolve any sensor position issues
   * Stop Stream, Stop Session